Last updated: What is CIAM in 2023: Benefits, security features, build vs buy decision

 These capabilities became more critical during the global pandemic, which forced brands to go digital in a hurry.

 Companies need identity and access management solution for several groups of end users: customer, partners, employees, suppliers, and service providers to list a few.
-Each group of users requires its own security policy, authentication, and user-experience (UX).
+Each group requires its own security policy, authentication, and user experience (UX).

 If you’re in the market for a CIAM solution or software, look for the following foundational features: